agataskrzyniarz1/whisper_polish_interlanguage_analysis/README.md

 - Frequent reduction of consonant clusters, vowel denasalization, and devoicing.
 - Tendencies among L1 groups.

-An interactive Python-based visualization tool allows inspection of recurrent sound-level errors.
+An interactive visualization tool allows inspection of recurrent sound-level errors.

 ### How to run the platform